cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 TODO :

+- Resolve Need discussion
 - Motivation
 - Improve Sketchs
-- Race condition reasoning
-- Improve conditions set and presentation
+- Improve conditions set / think about more condition an proper presentation
-- Review Timeout carefully
+- Review Ack and Timeout carefully
+- FROM Race condition UP to END

 ## Synopsis